alyssamonera/project-2/README.md

 2. **Every time you update one collection, you have to update ALL of them.** This is of course not optimal.
 I'm strongly considering redoing 90% of this project with another database, but I'm not sure how doable that is.

+3. **Sometimes tags won't search properly.** I still can't figure out why.
+Any help on this front would be appreciated.

 3. **If you encounter any other issues, feel free to contact me.** I am new to the software engineering scene and always open to pointers.